-    “The ice caps in Iceland had similar reduction in ice loss in the last two years of their record, but this last summer was very warm here and resulted in higher loss.
+“The ice caps in Iceland had a similar reduction in ice loss in the last two years of their record, but this last summer was very warm here and resulted in a higher loss.
 I would expect a similar increase in Greenland mass loss for 2019.”

 “It is very important to keep monitoring the big ice sheets to know how much they raise sea level every year.”